 NASA scientists often use a technique called “remote sensing” to study the composition of different elements and structures on planets.
 Remote sensing refers to making measurements without directly touching the object being measured.
 These images are one kind of remote-sensing measurement.
 But what we can see with the naked eye only tells us part of the story.

 When we look out into the solar system and beyond, we use remote sensing to see things far beyond what we can see with our naked eye.
 For example, using remote sensing we’re able to detect the jets of water shooting out from Saturn’s moon Enceladus nearly 900 million miles away.
-We also use remote sensing to study the ways in which our own planet is changing.

-To do this, we use remote-sensing tools that are capable of seeing deeper into the electromagnetic spectrum than we can with our eyes.
+In space exploration, NASA uses remote-sensing tools that are capable of seeing deeper into the electromagnetic spectrum than we can with our eyes.
 Because wavelengths in the electromagnetic spectrum are so fine, these tools allow us to quantify the amount of light as it moves.
 These movements are called reflection, absorption and re-emission spectra and they happen at very specific wavelengths.
 Further, because reflectance spectra come in myriad colors and at a finer resolution than what we can see, we can use these spectra to learn much more about how our planet is changing and the composition of other planets.

 This image from NASA's MESSENGER spacecraft uses spectral data to highlight various minerals, features and properties on Mercury.
 Image credit: NASA/Johns Hopkins University Applied Physics Laboratory/Carnegie Institution of Washington

-One way scientists are interested in using spectra is to develop techniques to measure how life on Earth is changing as a result of climate change.
+Another way scientists are interested in using spectra is to develop techniques to measure how life on Earth is changing as a result of climate change.
 For example, one major player in climate change is carbon dioxide.
 We know that plant photosynthesis drives the global carbon cycle and ultimately provides energy for life on Earth.
 Because of a changing climate and increased human impact on our planet’s ecosystems, it is critical that we improve our capability to make highly resolved measurements related to photosynthesis and ecosystem health.
 Over the past few decades, NASA scientists and engineers have aimed to develop new – and validate current – remote sensing approaches that are responsive to vegetation changes around the world.
 Ultimately, we want to understand, for example, how the rainforest is responding to deforestation, or how the Arctic tundra might be greening as a result of melting permafrost and increasing temperatures.
 In general, two remote sensing techniques can be used to measure the changing pulse of the planet (i.e., our terrestrial ecosystems).

 The first and most widely used set of information that comes from satellite imagery is measuring the colors of plants on the planet, most commonly in near-infrared (which is highly reflected by plants) and in red (which is highly absorbed by plants for photosynthesis).
 The difference between near-infrared and red parts of the spectrum can give us an idea of our planet’s “greenness” and tell us where and how much plant life there is.
 This technique is commonly done using NASA’s Landsat satellites and Moderate Resolution Imaging Spectrometer (MODIS) instrument.